Is this article helpful?

 Identify the busiest times of the day

-Use the Conversation Opened heatmap to observe peak periods for open conversations within a selected timeframe.
-This helps support managers identify the busiest times within a day for agents the purpose of scheduling agents or justifying hiring needs.
+Use the Conversation Opened Heatmap to observe peak periods for open conversations within a selected period.
+This helps support managers identify the busiest times within a day for agents, the purpose of scheduling agents or justifying hiring needs.

 Identify the type of customers that are sending you messages

-Go to Conversations > Conversations Opened stacked bar chart > select Contact Type in dropdown > select your preferred timeframe.
+Go to Reports module > Conversations > Conversations Opened > select Contact Type in the Group By drop-down list > select the date range.

 Identify the most used Channel for inbound conversations

-Use the Incoming Messages chart to identify which Channel customers use most when sending messages to your business.
-Understanding Channel popularity among your customers helps to justify a subscription cost for a particular Channel if necessary.
+Use the Incoming Messages chart to identify the Channel customers used the most when sending messages to your business.
+Understanding the Channel's popularity among your customers helps to justify a subscription cost for a particular Channel if necessary.
 For example, if most of your customers are using WhatsApp to message you, then it’s justifiable to keep paying for your official WhatsApp API account.

 Incoming Messages

-Go to Messages > view Incoming Messages stacked bar chart.
+Go to Reports module > Messages > Incoming Messages.

 Identify the average response and resolution time as a team

-Use the Performance chart to identify the overall average response and resolution time of your support team.
+Use the Leaderboard chart to identify the overall average response and resolution time of any team.

 Evaluate the performance of each agent